 - Does the estate contain complicated assets like a business?
 This can easily become a complex matter especially if the business has partners.
 There may have been an agreement that dictates what happens when one of them dies.
 Speak with an attorney to determine who gets what.

 When in doubt, speak with a probate attorney that handles Louisiana matters.
+The Andries Law Firm, LLC handles succession matters all over the state.
 You don’t want to make a costly mistake.
 If you live in another state, you will still need to speak with a Louisiana succession attorney as our laws are different than any other state.

 If you are an out of state heir or have been named executor of a Louisiana estate, please give us a call.
 We can speak with you without you having to drive across state lines.
 We’ve helped many clients all over the State of Louisiana as well as those from out of state.